youaregod666/IMineOS_BIOS/README.md

 IMineOS support has ended.
 As i have created an successor called [HillOS](https://github.com/youaregod666/HillOS/)

+## Support for IMineOS BIOS

+IMineOS BIOS is still supported.

 ## IMineOS Standalone has released!

 Hello again, dear friend.
 Thank you for being with us and supporting our ideas throughout the long development cycle.
 IMineOS has finally reached the release stage: now it is a completely independent operating system with its own development API and wonderful [illustrated wiki](https://github.com/IgorTimofeev/MineOS/wiki) of it's usage.